micmejia/bible-dump/NKJV/Luke/Luke 14.md

 Still another said, 'I have married a wife, and therefore I cannot come.'

 ###### 21
 So that servant came and reported these things to his master.
-Then the master of the house, being angry, said to his servant, 'Go out quickly into the streets and lanes of the city, and bring in here _the_ poor and _the_ [^f]maimed and _the_ lame and _the_ blind.'
+Then the master of the house, being angry, said to his servant, 'Go out quickly into the streets and lanes of the city, and bring in here _the_ poor and _the_ maimed and _the_ lame and _the_ blind.'

 ###### 22
 And the servant said, 'Master, it is done as you commanded, and still there is room.'